 Check your answers with Kimberly Dietz, 425-556-2415.

-Monthly Meetings and Presentations with Redmond Historical Society
+Monthly Meetings and Saturday Speaker Series with Redmond Historical Society

 Join the Redmond Historical Society at their eight general meetings during the year, (January-May, and then September-November).
 The meetings take place on the second Saturday of each month, 10:30 a.m.-noon, at the Old Redmond Schoolhouse Community Center.
 Every meeting includes a presentation regarding an aspect of Redmond or Eastside history.
 Additional information is provided at http://www.redmondhistoricalsociety.org/RHS/ and by calling 425-885-2919.